-- 1. Collect visitation levels, activities, and trip frequencies related to recreational use (including active and passive recreation types) and user preferences and perceptions (e.g., adequacy of facilities, crowding) at existing formal and informal public access sites within the project boundaries. - 2.
-Collect information (e.g., activity type and resource needs, visitation levels and trip frequency, obstacles to recreation in vicinity of the projects) regarding recreational use and user preferences of uncommon user groups. - 3.
-Characterize existing and potential recreational uses in the projects by season and activity. - 4.
+- 1. Collect data on visitation levels, activities, and trip frequencies related to recreational use (including active and passive recreation types) and user preferences and perceptions (e.g., adequacy of facilities, crowding) at existing formal and informal public access sites within the project boundaries. - Collect information (e.g., activity type and resource needs, visitation levels and trip frequency, obstacles to recreation in vicinity of the projects) regarding recreational use and user preferences of uncommon and potential user groups. - 3.
+Characterize existing and potential recreational uses at the projects by season and activity. - 4.
 Characterize current user preferences and any identified needs. - 5.
-Summarize parking lot utilization, identify area capacity, and identify sites that receive heavy use.
-If areas are recorded at maximum capacity or are likely to be within the term of a new license, examine opportunities for that site that can be met through repair or upgrading at the site or elsewhere within the projects. - 6.
-Summarize recreation use and demand from the information collected.
+Summarize parking lot utilization and identify sites that receive heavy use.
+If TransCanada project recreation areas are recorded at maximum capacity or are likely to be within the term of a new license, examine opportunities for TransCanada to repair or upgrade their sites. - 6.
+Summarize current recreation use from the information collected.